cosminbvb/Uni/Y2S1 - Web App Development - ASP.NET/README.md

-#### This is just a clone of the project.
+### This is just a clone of the original project and does not contain all the auto-generated an necessary files.
 The actual repository containing the project can be found [here](https://github.com/cosminbvb/IDK "here").